jeetpatel9/django-restframework-2fa/README.md

 <h1> DRF Two Factor Authentication. </h1>

-A simple two factor authentication plugin, compatible with  <a href="https://pypi.org/project/djangorestframework-simplejwt/">Simple JWT<a> for <a href="https://www.django-rest-framework.org/">Django Rest Framework</a>.
+A simple two factor authentication plugin for <a href="https://www.django-rest-framework.org/">Django Rest Framework</a> built on top of <a href="https://pypi.org/project/djangorestframework-simplejwt/">Simple JWT</a> and compatible with Twilio's SMS service.

 The motive of ***DRF Two Factor Authentication*** is to provide the pre defined basic authentication related APIs.
 It aims to cover the most common use case of ***Two Factor Authentication*** by providing the set of most generic APIs.
 This plugin will only work with Twilio's SMS service.

 ## Acknowledgments